These 6 prepaid SIM cards for U.S. tourists will take your 2026 travels to the next level

 Speeds throttled after data is consumed

-Not only does it offer some of the best cell phone plans out there, but T-Mobile also has solid prepaid services suitable for most tourists and travelers who visit the country.
-The T-Mobile network has improved vastly over the past few years, with the carrier's 5G network having some of the best general coverage and the fastest speeds in the country.
-As a result, you'll get excellent service when you're traveling to major cities during your stay.
+Not only does it have some of the best cell phone plans out there, but T-Mobile comes with solid prepaid services as well, suitable for most tourists and travelers who visit the country.
+The T-Mobile network has improved a lot over the past few years, with the carrier's 5G network having some of the finest general coverage and the fastest speeds in the business.
+As a result, you'll get excellent network coverage when traveling in most major cities during the course of your stay in the United States.

-There are four T-Mobile prepaid plans to pick from, but the ideal plan for most visitors will be T-Mobile's 10GB prepaid plan, which costs $40 per month before taxes and fees for one line.
-It has unlimited domestic talk and text, up to 10GB of high-speed data, shared mobile hotspot usage, and a 'Music Unlimited' feature, which means that you won't have to worry about data usage when you stream music.
-If you want to add international calling, you can do so for an extra $15 per month, or if you're traveling to Mexico or Canada for a few days, you can add talk, text, and 5GB of data to use in those countries for an added $5 per month.
+There are three T-Mobile prepaid plans to pick from, but the ideal plan for most visitors will be T-Mobile's 15GB (Starter Monthly) prepaid plan, which costs $40 per month with autopay discounts, and before taxes and fees for one line.
+It has unlimited domestic talk and text, up to 15GB of high-speed data, shared mobile hotspot usage, and MLB.TV access (subject to availability), along with scam call blocking and a five-year price guarantee.
+If you want to add international calling, you can do so for an extra $15 per month, or if you're just going to be traveling to Mexico or Canada for a few days, you can add talk and text to use in these two countries for an added $5 per month.

 Swipe to scroll horizontally